Circulation by microwave-induced vortex transport for signal isolation: Introduction

-One partial solution to this problem is generating nonreciprocity via the quantum Hall effect, where magnetic fields break time-reversal symmetry and quantum Hall edge modes are utilized in passive devices to observe circulation \cite{hallvg,mahoney}.
-Other proposed solutions take a nonmagnetic approach, using frequency conversion in driven systems and irreversible dynamics (loss) or synthetic gauge fields in a Floquet basis to generate nonreciprocity \cite{devcirc,4modeTA,BS,KJ,chapman,IBMgyrator,chapman2019}.
-However, to date, the only static, low-field, subwavelength approach uses particle tunneling in small Josephson junction arrays (JJAs) or quantum phase slip junctions, utilizing their behavior in magnetic fields---the Peierls phase in tunneling---to break time-reversal symmetry \cite{koch, muller}.
+One partial solution to this problem is generating nonreciprocity via the quantum Hall effect, where large magnetic fields break time-reversal symmetry and quantum Hall edge modes are utilized in passive devices to observe circulation \cite{hallvg,mahoney,*Mahoney2017}.
+Other proposed solutions are actively controlled and take a nonmagnetic or small-field approach, using frequency conversion in driven systems and irreversible dynamics (loss) or synthetic gauge fields in a Floquet basis to generate nonreciprocity \cite{devcirc,4modeTA,BS,KJ,chapman,IBMgyrator,chapman2019}.
+However, due to their active nature, they necessarily require additional control hardware that is undesirable in larger-scale systems.
+To date, the only passive, low-field, subwavelength approach uses particle tunneling in small Josephson junction arrays (JJAs) or quantum phase slip junctions, utilizing their behavior in magnetic fields---the Peierls phase in tunneling---to break time-reversal symmetry \cite{koch, muller}.
 Both of these proposed devices suffer from challenges in implementation due to susceptibility to charge noise, difficulties in implementing robust quantum phase slip devices, and poor performance in operational bandwidth.

 Here we address these challenges by moving from a Cooper pair tunneling device to a persistent current (vortex) tunneling device via insertion of additional Josephson junctions.
 Our approach, shown schematically in Figs.~\ref{fig:schematic}a and \ref{fig:schematic}b, builds upon the three-island Josephson junction loop proposed by Koch \textit{et al.} \cite{koch} and further explored by M$\ddot{\text{u}}$ller \textit{et al.} \cite{muller}.
 In contrast to those works, we suggest operating in a non-charge-conserved, intermediate regime of Josephson energy and charging energy being similar.
 By keeping the Josephson energy similar to the charging energy, we can maintain quantum-coherent vortex dynamics rather than having the microwave response behavior be dominated by spin waves, as occurs at large Josephson energy.
-We show a reduction in sensitivity to charge and flux noise while enabling large bandwidth operation.
+We show a reduction in sensitivity to charge noise while enabling large bandwidth operation.